 - (i) Except as deemed best in order to avoid confusion or misunderstanding, avoid taking away from train or engine men their initiative in operation covered by rules and orders, by unnecessarily advising them what to do.
-Unnecessary orders mislead them in some cases as to what is the actual requirement. - 33.
+Unnecessary orders mislead them in some cases as to what is the actual requirement. - 37.
 Rule 202.
 The only allowable variation of this rule is in the adding of a Form V or W order for the use of one or more of the trains addressed, which may be done only before the Complete is given to that office.
 It is prohibited to add anything to the body of an order after it has been made Complete.
-Additional addresses may be placed anytime. - 34.
+Additional addresses may be placed anytime. - 38.
 Rule 203.
 When more than one set of dispatchers issue orders over the signature of the same superintendent, each set will use a separate series of numbers, except where one set uses the odd numbers and the other set uses the even numbers of the same series, both for active and slow orders.
 Except for slow orders, the numbers are to be started immediately after midnight daily.
-Care must be used to avoid duplicating numbers of the same date and no fraction number may be used. - 35. (a) Rule 204.
-In addressing orders for trains, where one group of trains does not run over the territory, covered by certain orders, it is proper to address as-C&E eastward NP trains or

-C&E eastward CB&Q trains, or dividing as to subdivisions.
+Care must be used to avoid duplicating numbers of the same date and no fraction number may be used. - 39. (a) Rule 204.
+In addressing orders for trains, where one group of trains does not run over the territory covered by certain orders, it is proper to address as-C&E eastward NP trains or C&E eastward CB&Q trains, or dividing as to subdivisions.

 This rule does not require that the address must show the place where the order becomes effective, as the requirement is, "naming the place where each is to receive his copy," which is generally fulfilled by having the station name written on the order by the operator.
-This makes it unnecessary in many instances to address an order, "In care of," such as a return movement of a helper engine being cut out at a non-telegraph office, providing it had been cleared accordingly and properly from the starting point.
+This makes it unnecessary in many instances to address an order "In care of," such as a return movement of a helper engine being cut out at a non-telegraph office, providing it had been cleared accordingly and properly from the starting point.

-It is permissible to address an order to C&E extra 1700 West at D reading, "Engine 1700 run extra H to Z," when the extra already has been authorized to run to H. When it is the same crew and train, it is not necessary to address to C&E Engine 1700 at H care of C&E Extra 1700 west, D, for straight away movement-See Item 48(e).
+It is permissible to address an order to C&E extra 1700 west at D reading, "Eng 1700 run extra H to Z," when the extra already has been authorized to run to H. When it is the same crew and train, it is not necessary to address to C&E Eng 1700 at H care of C&E Extra 1700 west, D, for straight away movement-See Item 51(e).

 (b) Particular care should be used in being positive that orders are so addressed as to insure their being applicable to those who receive them.
-An order addressed to C&E westward trains might be intended to apply also to the helper engine which may become an eastward train after being cut off as helper or pusher engine from the westward train but such form of address does not make it so.
-It may be necessary to also address it to Engineer or C&E, eastward extra trains at....and furnish separate clearances to cover such orders.
-In some cases, merely addressing it also to "helper engines" may suffice by having the clearance show the engine number and the order number.
-It may be necessary to incorporate a provision such as "observing order No......"
-Such addresses and clearances must be carefully checked to know they are applicable, as desired, under the rules.
+An order addressed to C&E westward trains might be intended to apply also to the helper engine which may become an eastward train after being cut off as helper or pusher engine from the westward train, but such form of address does not make it so.
+It may be necessary to also address it to Engr. or C&E, eastward extra trains at.....and furnish separate clearance to cover such orders.
+In some cases, merely addressing it also to "helper engs" may suffice by having the clearance